Spin canted magnetism, decoupling of charge and spin ordering in NdNiO$_3$: Results and Discussion

 \subsubsection{Magnetic ordering of the Ni sublattice}

-Figure \ref{fig: M vs T} shows the temperature dependence of ZFC and FC dc magnetic susceptibility of Ni sublattice between 100~Oe to 2000~Oe.
-Above 220~K the data fit well to the Curie Weiss equation where $C$ and $\theta$ are Curie and Weiss constants respectively, and $\chi_{0}$ is a constant arising from Van Vleck and Pauli paramagnetism and Landau and core diamagnetism.
-The Pauli and Landau contributions arise from itinerant electrons.
-The parameters obtained from the fitting of equation \ref{eq:Curie Weiss} to the susceptibility data in the temperature range of 220-300~K is shown in table \ref{tab:fitting-parameters}.
-It is to be noted that we get a positive Weiss constant $\theta$ which is indicative of a ferromagnetic interaction in the magnetically ordered state.
-This is surprising considering the fact that neutron diffraction measurements show that the system has antiferromagnetic ordering below $T_\textnormal{MI}$.
-In consonace with the above observation we note that below 195~K, in FC measurements, the magnetic susceptibility increases on decreasing the temperature as would be expected in the case of ferrimagnets or canted antiferromagnets.
+In figure \ref{fig: M vs T} we show the temperature dependence of ZFC and FC dc magnetic susceptibility of Ni sublattice between 100~Oe to 2000~Oe.
+Above 220~K, as is clear from the inset of figure \ref{fig: M vs T}(a), the data fit well to the modified Curie Weiss equation where $C$ and $\theta$ are Curie and Weiss constants respectively, and $\chi_{0}$ is a constant arising from Van Vleck and Pauli paramagnetism and Landau and core diamagnetism.
+The parameters obtained from the fitting of equation (\ref{eq:Curie Weiss}) to the 1000~Oe susceptibility data of figure \ref{fig: M vs T}, in the temperature range of 220-300~K, is shown in table \ref{tab:fitting-parameters}.
+The $R^2$ values very close to unity and the low $\chi^{2}/DOF$ values indicate that fit quality is very good.

+The presence of possible defects in the crystalline lattice structure may also give a contribution to magnetic susceptibility, but that contribution is generally around $10^3$ times smaller than our measured signal,\cite{Nair, Bornemann} and this fact allows us to ignore them.